JunYinDM/GalaxyGenerativeModel/README.md

 -2- simulate galaxy images
 * now by GalSim
-* later will move to illustris
+* later will move to illutris

 -3- train VAE with latent space outputing physical parameters